rpglab/rpglab.github.io/resources/_posts/2025-11-21-EV-load-data.md

 ## Citation:
 If you use this dataset and/or the attached sample codes in your work, please cite the following paper.

-Linhan Fang, Jesus Silva-Rodriguez, and Xingpeng Li, “Data-Driven EV Charging Load Profile Estimation and Typical EV Daily Load Dataset Generation”, arXiv, Nov.
-2025.
+Linhan Fang, Jesus Silva-Rodriguez, and Xingpeng Li, “Data-Driven EV Charging Load Profile Estimation and Typical EV Daily Load Dataset Generation”, *IEEE PES General Meeting*, Montreal, Quebec, Canada, Jul.
+2026.

 Paper website: <a class="off" href="/papers/Linhan-JesusS_EV-Datasets/"  target="_blank">https://rpglab.github.io/papers/Linhan-JesusS_EV-Datasets/</a>